 The procedure of installing a dental bridge is typically completed in two visits.
 First, your dentist will determine if you are a good candidate for a dental bridge.
 If you are, the adjacent or “abutment” teeth will need to be prepared by reshaping or reconstructing any badly decayed or damaged areas.
 Afterward, your dentist will take an impression of your teeth, which is then sent off to a lab, and give you a temporary bridge to wear.
 On your second visit, the bridge will be tried in, adjusted, and cemented into place.

 To find out more about bridges or to schedule an appointment, call Beffa Dental today!

-Like dentures and bridges, implants are used to replace missing teeth.
-A surgical procedure is done to integrate a titanium screw into the jaw bone which is used as an anchor for a crown (cap).
+The look and feel of natural teeth.
+Like dentures and bridges, dental implants are used to replace missing teeth.
 Implants have come to be the standard of care for replacing missing teeth because unlike partial dentures and bridges, they cannot be removed, do not effect the adjacent teeth, and can be cleaned and maintained like a natural tooth.
+Learn More about Implants!